The Crusades & Liberal Islam

 If you’re going to tell people to “learn a little history”, you should probably do a bit more research of your own and look at the other side of the story.

-28. Hassan Says:
+28. Hassan says:

 what doctrine were you talking about paul? that Muslims should stop blaming the west, and deal with terrorism first? yeah paul, Muslims should clean their own house first before blaming others right? how awfully stereotypical of you paul. it is you who were indoctrinated by the western media then, they wanted to make westerners felt sooo innocent.